Rule 42: Standards for Court Interpreters.

 (c) Translation of Audio or Video Media.
 Services associated with the review or transcription/translation of audio or video tapes that include languages other than English

-shall be compensated at the same rate provided for spoken foreign language interpreters in
+shall be compensated at the same rate provided for spoken foreign language interpreters in section 7(a) of this rule.

 (d) Expenses.
 The following expenses shall be paid as indicated: